Fell for their charm hook, line, and sinker 🧿

 Johnny Depp at Hill Inlet, fleeing Salazar's Ghost Army

-Fact: the palm trees 🌴 planted there to infused tropical flavour were moved to Airlie Beach After the shoot
+Fact: the palm trees 🌴 planted there to infuse tropical flavour were moved to Airlie Beach after the shoot

 Comments